freedragon/nc24rsv3-ib-setup/README.md

 ### Intel MPI
 Download your choice of version of Intel MPI.
 Change the I_MPI_FABRICS environment variable depending on the version.
 For Intel MPI 2018, use I_MPI_FABRICS=shm:ofa and for 2019, use I_MPI_FABRICS=shm:ofi.

+### Troubleshooting, Debugging & Connection Test

+Use ibstat, ibstatus and/or ibv_devices.

 https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_infiniband_and_rdma_networks/testing-infiniband-networks_configuring-and-managing-networking

 ```